Understanding What Drives IBS &

 Why Your Nervous System Matters

-IBS is one of the most common digestive issues, yet one of the most misunderstood.
-It isn’t one single problem, it’s a pattern that affects digestion, motility, sensitivity, hormones, the microbiome and, crucially, the nervous system.
+IBS is one of the most common digestive conditions, yet also one of the most misunderstood.
+It is not a single problem with a single cause.
+It is a pattern that affects digestion, gut sensitivity, the microbiome, hormones and, crucially, the nervous system.

-Most people are told their IBS is “just stress” or something they must learn to live with.
-But IBS always has a root, and that root is different for everyone.
+Many people are told their IBS is “just stress” or something they must learn to live with.
+Others are given short-term dietary rules that offer partial relief but little clarity.
+In reality, IBS always has underlying drivers, and those drivers differ from person to person.

 What IBS Really Is

-This is why no two people with IBS look the same, and why personalised care matters.
+This is why no two people experience IBS in the same way, and why personalised care matters.

 The Gut–Brain Axis: The Missing Link